 - An ability to detect user language

-- Various translation loaders (you may load data from file or provide them directly as JSON object)
+- Various translation loaders (you may load data from a file or provide them directly as a JSON object)

-- Plugins for frameworks and other languages (Angular, React, Vue, Rails, PHP and other)
+- Integrations for frameworks and other languages (Angular, React, Vue, Rails, PHP, and others)

 The Bottom Line